 - What value you have going to provide for me?
 As per understanding how the commission works, the consumer will then be more confident in having the agents point out what they’re willing to do for the money they’re going to make on the transaction.

 - Are the fees flexible?
-All real estate commissions are negotiable.
+All real estate agent fees and commissions are negotiable.
 But this question is important as it would also determine how much work is needed to be done in the transaction.

 Listen to the full radio show here: